All Episodes

 Jeremiah Wright doesn't want to be accurately described.

-None of these guys on the left want to be accurately described, hence no labels.
+None of these guys on the left want to be accurately described, hence, no labels.

-One more thing before we go to the break here, and this is uh not related to no labels.
+One more thing before we go to the break here, and this is not related to no labels.

 It's Juan Williams.

-This is on Fox News Sunday yesterday during the round table.
+This is on Fox News Sunday yesterday during the roundtable.

 Chris Wallace has Juan Williams on, and who else?